 In this survey, the public gave LEAs high marks for Freedom of Information Act (FOIA) compliance, which offers citizens a way to access case records, reports, emails, and other materials.
-While this positively impacts trust and transparency between LEAs and communities, this can create a heavy workload for LEAs.
-Maintaining, redacting, and distributing that data is a massive undertaking, and citizens may not realize how many manhours it takes for agencies to comply with FOIA requests within the necessary timeframe.
+While this positively impacts transparency and trust between LEAs and communities, this can create a heavy workload for LEAs.
+Maintaining, redacting, and distributing that data is a massive undertaking, and citizens may not realize how many hours it takes for agencies to comply with FOIA requests within the necessary timeframe.

 Technology plays an important role in how policing has evolved in the US.
 Traditionally, LEAs haven’t been associated with cutting-edge tech, but better digital and technological strategies could significantly help increase transparency and trust.

 Artificial intelligence, in particular, could help LEAs in a number of ways, including suspect identification, data processing, and much more.
 Still, there are misconceptions about LEAs using AI—even though the situations the public is most worried about are exaggerated, hyperbolic use cases from sci-fi movies or other pop culture references.

 It’s our hope that this blog series can help inform LEAs and the public about how the right AI technology can help LEAs optimize their workflows so they can spend less time on small, tedious tasks and more time helping and connecting with their communities.